jhipster/jhipster-control-center/README.md

 This application was generated using JHipster 6.7.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.7.0](https://www.jhipster.tech/documentation-archive/v6.7.0).

+## JHipster Control Center

+### Specific Spring profiles

+In order to work properly, the Control Center has to be started with a spring profile corresponding to a Spring Cloud discovery backend

+- `eureka`: Connect to an Eureka server and fetch its registered instances, configured in `application-eureka.yml`
+- `consul`: Connect to a Consul server and fetch its registered instances, configured in `application-consul.yml`
+- `staticdiscovery`: Uses a static list of instances provided as properties, configured in `application-staticdiscovery.yml`
+- `kubernetes`: To be developed

+### Control Center API

+- `localhost:1337/api/services/instances`: get registered instances
+- `localhost:1337/management/gateway/routes`: get Spring Cloud Gateway routes
+- `localhost:1337/gateway/<serviceName>/<instanceName>/<urlPath>`: proxy request to `instanceName`'s urlPath.
+  For example, when using Eureka, it would look like: `localhost:1337/gateway/eurekaservice1/eurekaservice1:3d38fb89771e502111b495064d739ef8/management/info`

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: